-

 The finished infusion is clear, deep black-brown in color.

-Puer gently tones and drives away drowsiness, calms the nerves, gives the right direction to all affairs and undertakings, encourages action and improves mood.
+Pu-erh gently invigorates and dispels drowsiness, calms the nerves, gives the right direction to all affairs and undertakings, encourages action and improves mood.

-Shu Puer "Wanderer" 2019 brand "Tea Line" - high-quality tea for daily use, with an elegant taste and long-lasting effect.
+Shu Pu-erh "Wanderer" 2019 from the "Tea Line" brand is a high-quality tea for daily consumption, with an elegant taste and a long-lasting effect.

 Name in Chinese